ivans-innovation-lab/my-company-angular-fe/README.md

 **Presentation Components behave like pure functions** taking in the data via @Input and emitting data via @Output (or some global event bus).
 This allows the majority of our UI to not know the underlying implementation detail of where the data came from.
 For example a `side-item.component` takes in a @Input of a product to display.
 This allows the `side-item.component` component to have the only responsibility of rendering a the item when the data is passed to it.

+Many if not **most Presentation Components can be abstracted into a style guide or UI library** for the project.
+To get ideas of component design and style guide maintainability I recommend Brad Frost’s fantastic book [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).

 There are downsides to this though.
 As the feature grows in complexity we may have a deeply nested component structure.
-Since component events only bubble up one level at a time we will have to manually pass up to each parent component. **Introducing other sub feature components** (`blog-list.component`, `blog-detail.component`, `blog-new.component`) can help elevate this.
+Since presentation component events only bubble up one level at a time we will have to manually pass up to each parent component. **Introducing other sub feature components** (`blog-list.component`, `blog-detail.component`, `blog-new.component`) can help elevate this.
+The communication between feature components is event driven, and enables loose coupling.
+For example a `blog-new.component` will trigger an event on successfull creation of a blog post, and `blog-list.component` is subscribed to it so it can re-fetch  and refresh a list of blog posts.

-Many if not **most Presentation Components can be abstracted into a style guide or UI library** for the project.
-To get ideas of component design and style guide maintainability I recommend Brad Frost’s fantastic book [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).

 #### Home example